areaDetector/areaDetector/_sources/ADTimePix3/ADTimePix3.rst.txt

   #. run serval

   #.
-Change the IP address in st.cmd
+Change the IP address in st.cmd or st_base.cmd

   #.
 Run ./st.cmd

-* There are CSS-Boy, screens under areaDetector/tpx3App/op/ [TODO - update for serval 3.0.0].
+* There are CSS-Boy, screens under TimePix3/tpx3App/op/.

+  #.
+Phoebus .bob screens have been converted/created but not yet included in the driver.

 Adjust chip thresholds
 ----------------------